 Some distance learners fall into the pattern of keeping their studies to themselves.
-Really strong distance learners don’t do that.
+Really strong online learners don’t do that.
 They talk to their friends and family members about what they are studying and learning.

 Habit #7: Make your studies part of a bigger plan.

-Perhaps you are taking a few courses at StraighterLine and you plan on transferring the credits to one of StraighterLine’s Partner Colleges.
+Perhaps you are taking a few courses at StraighterLine and you plan on transferring the credits to one of StraighterLine’s partner colleges.
 Or maybe you are taking a writing course because you want to improve the copy you are writing for your company’s website.
 When your courses are part of a bigger plan, you are more motivated to follow through.
 That’s a recipe for success.

 StraighterLine offers over 60 self-paced general education courses that can earn college credit at your school.
 Student support, e-textbooks and tutoring included.
 Choose your course and enroll today!Previous Post Next Post